chen-qingyu/pyinrs/readme.md

 pyinrs = "0"
 ```

-There are a total of 8 classes (in plan, 2 for now), refer to the 8 commonly used classes in Python:
+There are a total of 8 classes (in plan), refer to the 8 commonly used classes in Python:

 | Type in PyInRs | Type in Python       |     |
 | -------------- | -------------------- | --- |